MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/security-emergency-access.md

 ## Store account credentials safely

 Organizations need to ensure that the credentials for emergency access accounts are kept secure and known only to individuals who are authorized to use them.
-Some customers use a smartcard for Windows Server AD, a [FIDO2 security key](~/identity/authentication/howto-authentication-passwordless-security-key.md) for Microsoft Entra ID and others use passwords.
-A password for an emergency access account is usually separated into two or three parts, written on separate pieces of paper, and stored in secure, fireproof safes that are in secure, separate locations.
+For example, you might use [FIDO2 security keys](../authentication/how-to-enable-passkey-fido2.md) for Microsoft Entra ID or smartcards for Windows Server Active Directory.
+Credentials should be stored in secure, fireproof safes that are in secure, separate locations.

 ## Monitor sign-in and audit logs